Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A string inverter solar system works like Christmas lights: when one light goes dark, the rest of the lights in the string go dark.
 Of course, it’s a little more complex than that, but that’s the general idea.

 Microinverters don’t have this problem.
-A microinverter is an individual inverter installed on each solar panel.
-Because of this, each panel can operate efficiently on their own and output as much as that individual panel is able to.
+A microinverter is an individual inverter mounted underneath each solar panel.
+Because of this, each panel can operate efficiently on their own and output as much as that individual panel is able to without being affected by the others.

 A string system attached to a central inverter monitors and converts power for the entire string, while a microinverter monitors and converts power for an individual solar panel.